10 Steps on Hiring Your Nonprofit Organization’s First Employee

 We hasten to add – even if you hire a full service payroll company, the ultimate responsibility for paying payroll taxes and filing payroll tax returns remains with the organization.
 It’s a good idea to be familiar with your basic responsibilities as an employer so you know if the service you hired is doing what they are supposed to do.
 A good reference is IRS Publication 15 (Circular E), Employer’s Tax Guide.

 Whether you decide to do it yourself or go with a payroll service, we suggest noting due dates for payroll taxes, payroll tax returns, and running payroll in your calendar.
-We offer a Compliance Task Checklist in our Free Member Resource Library to help you keep up with these and other tasks of running an organization.
+We offer a Compliance Task Checklist in the Free Resources topic of our Smart Nonprofit Money network to help you keep up with these and other tasks of running an organization.

 6. Decide how you will enter payroll transactions into your books.